diingo/maker_match/README.md

   - Shows proximity of where I'd like to meet up on a map - a radius
 - As a user, I want to be able to find other users to group/pair with

+## Current TO DO

+- work on RespondToInvite use case - have invite types - create a pair group or invite to join existing group

 ## User Stories (later)

 - As a user, I want to be able to pair or create a learning group based on: